1846-1968

 A Bank holiday weekend.

-Most of the 3 1/2 mile railway between Middleton towers and Dereham was removed; some of the station buildings remained.
+Most of the railway between Middleton towers and Dereham was removed; some of the station buildings remained.

 At Swaffham, the track bed has been blocked off by new building developments.